Kruthika-Deepak/Online-learning-platform/README.md

 This platform will function like a modern version of Udemy or Coursera — allowing users to watch video lessons, take quizzes, and track their learning progress — with a beautiful UI and smooth performance.

-✨ Key Features:
+FEATURES:

-🎥 Media Streaming: High-quality, seamless video playback using Mux
+1.Media Streaming: High-quality, seamless video playback using Mux

-🔐 User Authentication: Secure sign-up and login via Clerk
+2.User Authentication: Secure sign-up and login via Clerk

-🧠 Course Management: Dynamic course and lesson creation using Sanity CMS
+3.Course Management: Dynamic course and lesson creation using Sanity CMS

-✅ Progress Tracking: Students can mark lessons as complete and track their progress
+4.Progress Tracking: Students can mark lessons as complete and track their progress

-📝 Quizzes (optional): Basic assessment features to test understanding
+5.Quizzes (optional): Basic assessment features to test understanding

-📱 Responsive UI: Student-friendly design, optimized for desktop and mobile
+6.Responsive UI: Student-friendly design, optimized for desktop and mobile

-🛠️ Tech Stack:
+TECH STACK:

-Frontend: Next.js, Tailwind CSS, TypeScript
+1.Frontend: Next.js, Tailwind CSS, TypeScript

-Backend/Infra: Sanity CMS (for content), Mux (for video), Clerk (for auth)
+2.Backend/Infra: Sanity CMS (for content), Mux (for video), Clerk (for auth)

-Hosting: Vercel
+3.Hosting: Vercel

-Extras: React Hook Form, Zustand (state mgmt), Shadcn UI
+4.Extras: React Hook Form, Zustand (state mgmt), Shadcn UI